An Inconvenient Sequel (book): Synopsis

 The book is intended to encourage and inform readers on how they can help fight anthropogenic global warming and climate change, and is a more in-depth analysis than the film.
 The book describes how humans have further damaged the environment since the release of An Inconvenient Truth, and makes more predictions about what will happen in the near future if humans fail to act.
 The book also describes advancements that have been made so far in the effort against global warming, such as developments in alternative energy sources.
 The book explores other aspects of the climate crisis, such as climate change denial and the corporate influence of money in politics, and ends by reasoning that it is not too late to solve the crisis.

 Production

 An Inconvenient Sequel was written by former Vice President Al Gore as a follow-up to his 2006 book, An Inconvenient Truth.

 Release

-An Inconvenient Sequel was released by Rodale, Inc. on July 25, 2017, the book was released prior to a documentary of the same name.
+An Inconvenient Sequel was released by Rodale, Inc. on July 25, 2017, the book was released prior to the documentary of the same name.